-Despite having some decent things to see and do, Hanoi is more a place to pass through than a destination in itself.
+Despite there being some decent things to do in Hanoi, it’s more of a place to pass through than a destination in itself.
 It’s the gateway to northern Vietnam, which is one of the most beautiful regions of Southeast Asia, and spending one or two days in Hanoi before moving on to greener pastures (and mountains) is pretty much all you’ll need.
-I’ve passed through Vietnam’s capital a few times over the last few years and came up with a two day itinerary that’ll show you some of the best things to do in Hanoi without wasting any valuable vacation time.
+I’ve passed through Vietnam’s capital a several times over the last few years and came up with a two day Hanoi itinerary that’ll show you some of the best things to do in Hanoi without wasting any valuable vacation time.

 I’m not big on giving people specific, hour by hour itineraries, so this will all be pretty loose and interchangeable.
 On day one I’d recommend sticking to the “old town” area, where your hotel is likely to be.
 There’s heaps to see and it’s a good place to plan your voyage further north.